Arpitpandey992/Image-Colorization-Using-GAN/README.md

 Instead of going into the in-depth detail of how they work, i'll try to give an intuition around their working.

-So, basically, a GAN consists of two 'bots' who compete against each other (hence the adversarial term) where one generates some data, and the other determines whether the generated data is real or fake.
-Hence, Let's take a simple problem.
+So, basically, a GAN consists of two 'bots' who compete against each other (hence the adversarial term) where one generates some data, and the other determines whether the generated data is real or fake.\
+ Well, Let's take a simple problem.
 We ask the generator to generate an image of a tree.
 Then we take it's output and feed it to the discriminator, which determines whether it's real or fake.
 Initially, the generator produces random gibberish.
 But as the process goes on, both the generator and discriminator improves by learning from one another, as both of them are trying to increase the loss of the other, hence learning in the process.
 The final goal of the generator is to produce outputs that are "indistinguishable from reality".
-Hence, this forces the discriminator to guess with a probability of 0.5 whether the generated data is real or fake.
+Hence, this forces the discriminator to guess with a probability of 0.5 whether the generated data is real or fake provided enough training is done and generator starts producing photorealistic outputs.

-As per my understanding, this works because calculating the loss of a generator using traditional loss functions such as L1 or L2 loss are not sufficient to allow the generator to learn to create realistic results.
+As per my understanding, this works because calculating the loss of a generator using traditional loss functions such as L1 or L2 loss are not sufficient to make sure the generator learns well enough to be able to create realistic results.
 Take the problem at hand, colorizing black and white images.
 If we train the generator with an L1 loss function instead of a discriminator, It is observed to produce subpar, blurry results (Source: Pix2Pix Paper).
 Therefore, to capture the losses for such complex problems, we require a complex and variable method to calculate the loss, which is exactly what the discriminator is training for.
-It is basically training to judge the generator's output, and nothing else.
+It is basically training to judge the generator's output.

 For a simple GAN, the loss function is defined as:

 $\min_{G}\max_{D}\mathbb{E}_{x}[\log{D(x)}] +  \mathbb{E}_{z}[1 - \log{D(G(z))}]$

-Here, we can see that the objective of the Generator (G) is to minimize RHS term, while the discriminator (D) Maximizes the LHS term.
+Here, we can see that the objective of the Generator (G) is to minimize right term, while the discriminator (D) Maximizes the left term.

 In case of a conditional GAN, alongside some random noise "z", we provide conditional input "x" to allow the GAN to have some supervision.